Scott Heron

 Scott’s broad shoulders betray a 20-year obsession with wheelchair sports.
 Since 1984 he has participated in volleyball, basketball, athletics (javelin, shot-put, and discus), weight lifting and racquetball.
 He was a five-time provincial champion in field events when he retired to focus on his favourite sport, racquetball.

-Scott has four children: Nikita, 30, married to David (with Grandsons Liam and Lucas, and Granddaughters Macie Faith, Liana, and Arianna), Mikayla, 22, married to Diego, Breanna, 18 and Joshua 12.
-Scott also served as a foster parent for over 12 years and fostered more than 40 children over that time
+Scott has four children: Nikita, married to David (with 8 Grandchildren, Liam and Lucas, Macie Faith, Liana Joy, Arianna Grace, Benjamin and Zachary, and Declan), Mikayla, Breanna, and Joshua.
+Scott also served as a foster parent for over 12 years and fostered more than 40 children over that time.